Exploring The Link Between Irritable Bowel Syndrome (IBS) And Anxiety

 Research suggests a link between IBS and anxiety because of the gut-brain axis.
 If you’ve picked up on a potential correlation between your stress levels and symptoms of irritable bowel syndrome (IBS), treating your anxiety and any depression comorbidities may result in IBS relief as well.
 You can get started by connecting with a licensed therapist in your local area or online to seek treatment.

-Can irritable bowel syndrome be linked to anxiety?
+Is irritable bowel syndrome (IBS) related to anxiety?

-There is some research to suggest there may be a relationship between irritable bowel syndrome and anxiety.
-For example, in 2023, researchers analyzed a sample of over a million irritable bowel syndrome patients who were hospitalized from 2016 to 2019.
+There is some research to suggest there may be a relationship between irritable bowel syndrome and anxiety disorders.
+For example, in 2023, researchers analyzed a sample of over 1 million irritable bowel syndrome (IBS) patients who were hospitalized between 2016 and 2019.
 They found that nearly 40% of the irritable bowel syndrome patients also had anxiety.
-Further research with various healthy controls (e.g., those with anxiety but not IBS, and vice versa) may help elucidate the relationship between the two conditions.
+Many also experienced abdominal pain and other digestive symptoms, which are commonly reported in both conditions.
+Further research, including a 2014 epidemiological population-based study design with various healthy controls (e.g., those with anxiety but not IBS, and vice versa), may help elucidate the relationship and link between the two conditions.
+As of now, it appears that people with IBS have a significantly higher prevalence of anxiety compared to healthy individuals, supporting the role of the brain-gut axis in this interaction.

 Doing relaxation training exercises, like box breathing and progressive muscle relaxation